Birth Injury Attorneys fighting for the rights of you and your child.

 - Kernicterus (severe baby jaundice)

 - Spinal Cord Injuries

 Many of the survivors of these listed injuries can and will improve over the course of time.
 Extensive therapy, medications and possible surgeries may be needed to help in their recovery.
 The problem remains that certain birth injuries could have been avoided by careful attention and prompt action by medical personnel.
 When a birth injury is preventable, there is a high chance that birth injury malpractice occurred.

-If you or a loved one has suffered a birth-related injury and have questions or concerns, you need to contact us so we can go over your case with you.
+A birth injury can leave someone with questions and concerns.
+This is why you need to contact a birth injury attorney to go over your case with you.
 You may be compensated for any loss that you incurred as a result of the hospital, doctor or nurse’s negligence.
 Our consultation is at no cost to you and we can explain how you can start on the road to receive the compensation you deserve.